 SUBMISSIONS FOR REGULAR ISSUES OF LIGHT

 ● We are looking for funny, well-crafted poems.
-Most of the time, this will mean work that rhymes and/or scans—but we are also open to comic free verse.
+Most of the time, this means work that rhymes and/or scans—but we are also open to comic free verse.

 ● Please submit only poems that have never been published online.
 (Posting a poem in a blog or on a public social-media page counts as publication.
 Workshopping a poem in a forum not visible to the public does not.)
 It’s fine if the poems have appeared in print (paper) books you wrote—as long as they aren't available on the web, and haven't appeared in a print journal or anthology within the previous two years.
 You must own the copyright to the submitted work.
 (If the work has been published before, please tell us where and when.)

 ● We do not consider simultaneous submissions.